NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 --heights-from-dem <string>
-    If the cameras have already been bundle-adjusted and aligned to a known DEM, in the triangulated points obtained from interest point matches replace the heights with the ones from this DEM before optimizing them while tying the points to this DEM via ``--heights-from-dem-weight`` and
+    If the cameras have already been bundle-adjusted and aligned to a known DEM, in the triangulated points obtained from interest point matches replace their heights above datum with the ones from this DEM before optimizing them, and then constrain them via ``--heights-from-dem-weight`` and
     ``--heights-from-dem-robust-threshold``.
+See :numref:`heights_from_dem`.

 --heights-from-dem-weight <double (default: 0.5)>
     How much weight to give to keep the triangulated points close